Seeing your beloved pet slow down can be a difficult part of having a pet.

 Once you've chosen a new organic food, a slow transition is key to preventing digestive upset.

 Follow a gradual approach over 7-10 days, slowly increasing the new food while decreasing the old one.
+For details, see our Organic Pet Food.

 During this period, pay close attention to your pet.